 Sad Panda's theme song: "I don't want to endthisway, in my flight of fantasy.
 Stand by my side, it will be okay, in our flight of fantasy."

-I know it's weird, but this troper listened to this song when he was having problems with his girlfriend.
-It's such a sad, yet inspiring, song, I think anyone can use it for any situation.
+It's such a sad, yet inspiring, song, anyone can use it for any situation.

 The part in the cast commentary where they defend Marzgurl from all the comments mocking her imperfect Japanese, given how hard she worked on translating her lines.

 Which both Doug and Rob also do on their own commentaries, and challenge these people to find a Japanese person who speaks flawless English.

 In Benzaie's VLog, Doug thanking the cast (and Holly in particular) for pulling through so well and not letting him give up.
 You can hear him struggling not to cry at some points.

 When Linkara initially attempts to confront the Nostalgia Critic about his disbelief in magic, albeit for reasons outside the film proper.
 Considering that his signature gun is not only magic, but also has the spirit of a young girl inside it who was tortured and killed to allow it to become so, Linkara can be seen as standing up for said girl.

 On Linkara and Iron Liz's commentary, Liz calls herself out for always saying "we" while talking about the Channel Awesome people.
 Linkara replies "You're a part of my show, so you're a part of the site."

 There's another one in that commentary.
 At one point, Liz mentions how she had to forgo dinner with the rest of the cast and crew because she was too tired (besides being one of the Cloaks, Liz also did a ton of behind-the-scenes work).
 Linkara tells her "And we all appreciated everything you did".